 Published by Nathalie M.L.
 Römer

 Nathalie M.L.
-Römer is an author based in Gusselby, Sweden.
+Römer is an author based in Frövi, Sweden.
 She lives here with her partner, Anders.
-Before this, she lived for over two decades in Britain.
+Before this, she had lived for over two decades in Britain.
 She was born and initially raised in the Netherlands, and later also lived in Curaçao.

-Nathalie considers herself a multi-genre author, publishing them under her imprint Emerentsia Publications she co-owns with her partner.
-Nathalie writes primarily science fiction, fantasy, mystery, and romance, and she's working on books in other genres that interest her.
+She considers herself a multi-genre author, publishing them under her imprint Emerentsia Publications, which she co-owns with her partner.
+She writes primarily science fiction, fantasy, mystery, and romance, and she's working on books in other genres that interest her.

 View all posts by Nathalie M.L.
 Römer